Planning to building bug out bag? The ultimate building bug out bag by following these helpful tips and tricks!

 Most importantly, remember that while a bug out bag won’t prepare you for every scenario, it can still help you get to the place where you have prepared for every eventuality.

-• Mummy-style adult sleeping bag for camping in temperatures as low as 0 degrees Fahrenheit
+- Mummy-style adult sleeping bag designed for camping even in temperatures as low as 0 degrees Fahrenheit

-• Can accommodate most people up to 6 feet 2 inches in height
+- Can comfortably accommodate most people up to 6 feet 2 inches in height

-• Semi-sculpted hood tightens with a drawstring to seal in heat
+- Semi-sculpted hood that tightens with a drawstring to seal in warmth

 What do you put in your bug out bag?
 Have something “weird” or uncommon essentials?
 Leave a comment below and let us know.